maxonary/convitelist/backend/README.md

 # Convenient Whitelist for Minecraft Servers Backend

-This application allows admins and moderator to easily manage a whitelist for their Minecraft server.
+This application allows admins and moderators to easily manage a whitelist for their Minecraft server.
 The Backend provides an API to be used for CRUD operations.

 This is a Prisma, PostgreSQL, and Express application for users to register to a Minecraft server.